Calvin-Schmeichel/WordleProject/README.md

 # ValidWord

 The "ValidWord" function takes the word guessed by the player and makes sure it is a real five letter word in the english dictionary.
-It first uses the open loop from the "csv" library (Mentioned above), then stores the words in the reader variable to then use a nested for loop to manually check for a match (NOTE: I got the syntax for this for loop statement from stackoverflow).
+It first uses the open loop from the "csv" library (Mentioned above), then stores the words in the reader variable to then use a nested for loop to manually check for a match.

     def ValidWord(Guess):